-Fix Packs are an important part of your maintenance strategy of your Analytics Platform solution and are available to all supported customers.
+Fix Packs are an important part of your maintenance strategy of your Business Analytics solution and are available to all supported customers.

 While we make best efforts to release Fix Packs according to the originally posted date, this schedule is subject to change.

 |Product||Target Release Date|

 |Cognos Business Intelligence|

 |Cognos BI 10.2.2.10 (10.2.2 FP10)||January - March 2018|

 |Cognos BI 10.2.2.9 (10.2.2 FP9)||Released October 2, 2017|

 |Cognos BI 10.2.1.13 (10.2.1 FP13)||Released August 9, 2017|

 |Cognos Mobile Client Update - iOS 188.8.131.52.x||January - March 2018|